danmbrown/city-of-whispers/Magistrate.md

 ## Principles
--   Draw maps, leave blanks
 -   Address the characters, not the players
--   Embrace the fantastic
+-   Embrace the urban and the cosmopolitan
+-   Test their connection to the city
 -   Make a move that follows
 -   Never speak the name of your move
--   Give every monster life
+- Give every character a routine
 -   Name every person
 -   Ask questions and use the answers
 -   Be a fan of the characters